leifos-gmbh/ILIAS/components/ILIAS/EmployeeTalk/PRIVACY.md

 The title is stored redundantly, again by **ILIASObject**.

 ### Access to Talks

+Access in **EmployeeTalk** depends mostly on the position access configuration of **OrgUnit**, and its concept of authority.
+The corresponding permissions in the **OrgUnit** position administration are 'Read access talk appointments', 'Create talk appointments / edit talk appointments that you have created yourself', and 'Edit Talk appointments', and relate to access to talks as follows:

 - **Create:** The current account has the 'Create talk appointments / edit talk appointments that you have created yourself' permission over the employee.
 Access to the creation dialogue is granted if